V O Y A G E S - C U L T U R A L P R O J E C T S

-Through the process of extensive workshops/rehearsals and performance, to provide and invaluable performance opportunity.
-Voyages will utilise the artistic skills of the local community music groups (and dance and choir where appropriate) combined with the skills of the composer and the team of world musicians.
+-Through the process of extensive workshops/rehearsals and performance, to provide and invaluable performance opportunity.
+Voyages will utilise the artistic skills of the local community music groups combined with the skills of the composer and the team of world musicians.
 This will create unique performance events for all members of their community to participate in, by actively performing, observing and/or attending workshops/performances.

-Voyages now seeks to expand to include other fine arts representatives important to each community.
-This includes local choirs and local dance companies to be part of the creative process and performances.
+-Voyages also seeks to include other performing arts groups from each community including local choirs and local dance companies to be part of the creative process and performances.

-The composer will actively encourage the involvement of local photographers and/or visual artists to have their art projected and creatively combined with the performance to emphasise the unique qualities of the community's environment, and issues that may be open to exploring.
+-The composer actively encourages the involvement of local photographers and/or visual artists to have their art projected and creatively combined with the performance to emphasise the unique qualities of the community's environment, and issues that may be open for exploration.

-Creative input by schoosl and the community for songwiting, choreography, prose writing and artistic work is greatly encouraged.
+-Creative input by schools and the community for songwiting, choreography, prose writing and artistic work is greatly encouraged.

-The opportunity to bring the group to Melbourne for further concerts can be explored at venues such as The Victorians Arts Centre, The National Gallery of Victoria and Federation Square.
+-The opportunity to bring the performance outcome from regional areas to Melbourne for further concerts can be explored at venues such as The Victorian Arts Centre and Federation Square.

-Media coverage by the ABC (Sunday Arts TV and National Radio) and other major media will be ongoing.
+-Media coverage by the ABC and other major media will be initiated .

-The composer strongly encourages continued contact after the first performanc for further development.
+-The composer strongly encourages continued contact after the first performance for further development.